Life has gotten a lot more convenient over the past decade thanks to our friend the Internet.

 Remember when MBA chief David Stevens claimed that the average mortgage file had grown to more than 500 pages?

-Say Hello to Opendoor
+Say Hello to Opendoor, the Instant Home Buyer

-In the meantime, a group of San Francisco-based tech disruptors (that’s the buzzword these days) have big plans to make selling your home a lot easier and faster.
+A group of San Francisco-based tech disruptors (that’s the buzzword these days) have big plans to make selling your home a lot easier and faster.

 Their company, called Opendoor, has one mission.
 To make it easy to sell your home.
 To quote them exactly, their tagline appears to be, “The easiest way to sell your home.”